blcxtranslations/blcx/_translated/chapter-0038.md

 With this in mind, Lin Xuan once again came to the plaza.
 It seemed even more lively this time, the number of people also increased.
 It seems that the number of cultivators arriving increased as it got closer to the time of the treasures trade fair.

 The hawking of wares was very lively, but to Lin Xuan, there were not that many useful things.
-Although he was only a mid-stage Spirit Gathering cultivator, but based on his net worth, he was much richer than most Foundation Building cultivators.
+Although he was only a mid-stage Spirit Condensation cultivator, but based on his net worth, he was much richer than most Foundation Establishment cultivators.
 Therefore, most trivial things could not catch his eyes.

 Of course, that was not to say that Lin Xuan had no harvests.
 Wandering around for the entire afternoon, Lin Xuan still bought some things, namely, spirit stones.